sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-drills.md

 	![what the hell was that](https://media.giphy.com/media/aywM2B5Z2q7Pq/giphy.gif)

 	That was a <a href="https://www.owasp.org/index.php/XSS" target="_blank">cross-site-scripting (xss) attack</a>!
 We won't go over how to fix it in class yet, but it's good to be aware of. -->

+### Create Posts: Back End

+1. What route does the server code use to create a new post?
+Does this follow RESTful routing?

+1. Is it clear from the code or comments what data the server expects to get with this request?
+Where in the request does it get that data?

+1. Test the route with Postman.
+Is it working as expected?

+1. What happens in the following scenarios:
+	- The request body is missing one of the attributes the post schema includes.
+	- The request body has extra attributes that a post doesn't include.
+	- The request body has the right attributes, with empty strings.

+1. How is the code in the route handling errors that might occur during the database query?
+Would you suggest a different or additional strategy?

+1. How would you refactor the back-end code that enables users to create posts?
+Some specifics to watch out for:
+	- Did you find anything not working as intended?
+	- Is the code organized in a sensible way?
+	- Are variables named well, and is code indented in a way that is readable?
+	- Are there comments that help you understand what each file or chunk of code is doing?

 ### Delete Posts: Front End